 Webmaster's note: I found this book fascinating.
-It contains the personal stories of 40 young Muslim women born in the U.S. and includes their conflicts over clothing, living within a minority religion in an overwhelmingly Christian culture, combattingthe restrictive expectations of women expressed by many Muslims, overcoming hostility -- particularly after 9/11, etc. There is no better way to understand Muslims in America than to read personal stories of young adults.
+It contains the personal stories of 40 young Muslim women born in the U.S. and includes their conflicts over clothing, living within a minority religion in a culture that is overwhelmingly Christian and secular, combatting the restrictive expectations of women expressed by many Muslims, overcoming hostility from non-Mulslims -- particularly after 9/11, etc. I feel that here is no better way to understand Muslim women in America than to read personal stories of young adults.

 Readers of I Speak for Myself are presented with a kaleidoscope of stories, artfully woven together around the central idea of limitlessness and individuality.
 A common theme linking these intimate self-portraits will be the way each woman uniquely defies labeling, simply by defining for herself what it means to be American and Muslim and female.
 Each personal story is a contribution to the larger narrative of life stories and life work of a new generation of Muslim women.